Open Inventor

 Introduction

-In order to simplify your graphics programming effort dramatically and to decrease your programming time, Open Inventor includes a rich set of various objects such as cubes, polygons, text, materials, cameras, lights, trackballs, handle boxes, 3D viewers etc.
+To dramatically simplify your graphics programming efforts and reduce your programming time, Open Inventor includes a rich set of various objects, such as cubes, polygons, text, materials, cameras, lights, trackballs, handle boxes, and 3D viewers.

-To make your representation as real as possible you can define material properties (colors, textures, transparencies), shapes, transformations, animations by engines.
+To make your representation as realistic as possible, you can define material properties (colors, textures, transparencies), shapes, transformations, and animations through engines.
 You can also add lights and cameras to your scene.

 What can users do with objects?